StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Now ask:

 > Execute this program.
 Execute its output.
-Repeat \(T\) times.
+Repeat $$T$$ times.
 What source appears?

-Once the quine property is established, the answer is the same for every \(T\).
+Once the quine property is established, the answer is the same for every $$T$$.

 The apparent recursion has given us a fixed point.